-Table 5.5: Criteria for determining whether to assess policies individual or as a package
+1 Table 5.5: Criteria for determining whether to assess policies individual or as a package

-Criteria Questions Guidance Objectives and use of results Do the end users of the assessment results want to know the impact of individual policies, for example, to inform choices on which individual policies to implement or continue supporting?
+Criteria Questions Recommendation Objectives and use of results Do the end users of the assessment results want to know the impact of individual policies, for example, to inform choices on which individual policies to implement or continue supporting?
 If "Yes" then undertake an individual assessment Significant interactions Are there significant (major or moderate) interactions between the identified policies, either overlapping or reinforcing, that will be difficult to estimate if policies are assessed individually?
 For example, policies that target other sectors can co-exist and reinforce forest policies that focus on reducing drivers of deforestation and/or degradation.
-These include policies that: • Promote agricultural intensification • Support the use of alternative fuels • Reform transportation networks If "Yes" then consider assessing a package of policies Feasibility Is it possible (e.g., is data available) to assess a package of policies?
+These include policies that: Promote agricultural intensification Support the use of alternative fuels Reform transportation networks Feasibility Is it possible (e.g., is data available) to assess a package of policies?
 If "No" then undertake an individual assessment For ex-post assessments, is it possible to disaggregate the observed impacts of interacting policies?
 If "No" then consider assessing a package of policies